Aizhouym/ToP/README.md

    ```

 3. Use the ''' https://github.com/woped/P2T.git ''' to clone tool used for process description transfering.
-4. Put process description as prompt to enchance the LLM
+4. Put process description as prompt to enchance the LLM.
+5. Compare the __SR__ of the generated instances of the same task before and after LLM enhancement.